java-wanted/jrapik/01-basic/BASIC.md

 - Output the number read from the terminal

   The output must be provided in the form 'You entered the number NUMBER'.

+Solve the following naming problem:

+- Prompt the name of a user and output it onto a terminal

+  The output must be in the form:

+      What is your name?
+      NAME